-Like other limited-edition things, it wasn't cheap with an asking price of $8,000 on release.
+Like other limited-edition items, it wasn't cheap, with an asking price of $8,000 on release.
 Apple unleashed the Anniversary Mac in May of 1997 and subsequently withdrew it in March of 1998.

 Today it does remain a popular machine for dedicated Mac collectors.
 For working ones with a box, collectors could expect to get their hands on one for about $1,000 in 2010.

-Apple's eMate 300 was, by all accounts, a pretty decent computer but was limited for use in the educational sector only.
-It was, in fact, the first and only Newton-based machine that came with a fully functional keyboard and a stylus.
+Apple's eMate 300 was, by all accounts, a pretty decent computer but was limited for use to the educational sector only.
+It was, in fact, the first and only Newton-based machine that came with a fully functional built-in keyboard and a stylus.